 Classroom Resources - Tech Tools-To-Go!

-Visit our new Tech Tools page to find all kinds of tools you can experiment in your classroom.
-These tools are recommended by our staff, and are usually freeware that you can just download online.
-We have categorized them into areas of Design and Media, Communications, Office Productivity, teaching and Learning, and Wikis.
-Make this your playground and start experimenting.
+Visit our new Tech Tools page to find all kinds of tools you can experiment with in your classroom.
+These tools are recommended by our staff, and are usually freeware that you can download.
+We have categorized them into the areas of Design and Media, Communications, Office Productivity, teaching and Learning, and Wikis.
 If you would like to recommend a new tool to share with our community, please feel free to email us at firstname.lastname@example.org.

 CIT on Facebook and Twitter @usfcit